stylus/stylus/Contributing.md

 Each `.styl` file has a corresponding `.css` file.
 The `.styl` is the mock, and the `.css` is the expected result.

+## Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](Code_of_Conduct.md).
+By participating in this project you agree to abide by its terms.

 * * *